AdaCore/spark2014/lrm/source/subprograms.rst

    procedure P (X, Y, Z in : Integer; Result : out Boolean) with Depends => (Result => (X, Y, Z));
-   -- The final value of Result depends on the initial values of X, Y and Z
+   -- The exit value of Result depends on the entry values of X, Y and Z

    procedure Q (X, Y, Z in : Integer; A, B, C, D, E : out Integer) with Depends => ((A, B) => (X, Y),
                      C     => (X, Z),
                      D     => Y,
                      E     => null);
-   -- The final values of A and B depend on the initial values of X and Y.
+   -- The exit values of A and B depend on the entry values of X and Y.
-   -- The final value of C depends on the initial values of X and Z.
+   -- The exit value of C depends on the entry values of X and Z.
-   -- The final value of D depends on the initial value of Y.
+   -- The exit value of D depends on the entry value of Y.
-   -- The final value of E does not depend on any input value.
+   -- The exit value of E does not depend on any input value.

    procedure R (X, Y, Z : in Integer; A, B, C, D : in out Integer) with Depends => ((A, B) =>+ (A, X, Y),
                      C     =>+ Z,
                      D     =>+ null);
-   -- The "+" sign attached to the arrow indicates self-dependency, that is -- the final value of A depends on the initial value of A as well as the -- initial values of X and Y.
+   -- The "+" sign attached to the arrow indicates self-dependency, that is -- the exit value of A depends on the entry value of A as well as the -- entry values of X and Y.
-   -- Similarly, the final value of B depends on the initial value of B -- as well as the initial values of A, X and Y.
+   -- Similarly, the exit value of B depends on the entry value of B -- as well as the entry values of A, X and Y.
-   -- The final value of C depends on the initial value of C and Z.
+   -- The exit value of C depends on the entry value of C and Z.
-   -- The final value of D depends only on the initial value of D.
+   -- The exit value of D depends only on the entry value of D.

    procedure S
    with Global  => (Input  => (X, Y, Z),